yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 URL Management
 --------------

-URL management in Yii 2 is similar to that 1.1.
+URL management in Yii 2 is similar to that in 1.1.
 A major enhancement is that URL management now supports optional parameters.
-For example, if you have rule declared as follows, then it will match both `post/popular` and `post/1/popular`.
+For example, if you have a rule declared as follows, then it will match both `post/popular` and `post/1/popular`.
 In 1.1, you would have had to use two rules to achieve the same goal.